Learn more about the five phases of the project management life cycle and how to build your knowledge about this crucial framework.

 Better communication among stakeholders

-This is a crucial phase to the project’s success, as it gives the team direction.
+This is a crucial phase to the project’s success because it gives the team direction.
 Without clarity around what needs to be achieved and why, the project runs the risk of not accomplishing the end goals and meeting stakeholders' expectations.

 Identifying project scope